syegulalp/pypacker/readme.md

 The downside of this approach is that you have to perform at least one run with the program that provides the broadest possible program coverage -- e.g., all imports are fully executed, etc.

 The upside is that PyPacker knows exactly what to copy.
 Also, your trace files can be reused as long as no new program components have been added in the meantime.
+And because the unmodified Python runtime is included, this minimizes the chances your package will be flagged as malware.

 ## Usage

+Create a virtual environment for your project.
+(Optional, but let's face it, you should do this anyway.)

+`pip install` the contents of the repository.

 Run it like so: